Ycuá Bolaños supermarket fire: Fire

 The fire broke out on 1 August 2004, with two explosions on the first floor, when the supermarket was packed with customers shopping and eating.
-As the fire came down the stairway from the main shopping area, the charge was so hot people were burnt to ashes and bones, and cars that were filled with gasoline started to combust and explode, causing shoppers to be burned by the subsequent explosions or suffocate due to the building's unventilated system inside.
+As the fire came down the stairway from the main shopping area, the charge was so hot people were burnt to ashes and bones, and cars that were filled with gasoline started to combust and explode, causing shoppers to be burned by the subsequent explosions or suffocate owing to the building's unventilated system inside.
 The fire burned for seven hours before firefighters were able to extinguish it.
 The final death toll was 424, along with more than 300 injured.
-The cause was believed to be a faulty barbecue chimney that leaked hot flammable gases into the ceiling, which ignited.
+The fire was believed by prosecutors to be caused by the ignition of a buildup of grease and charcoal remains inside a chimney over a grill.

 Several survivors of the fire and volunteer firefighters alleged that, when the fire broke out, doors within the complex were deliberately closed under the direction of the owners, Juan Pío Paiva and his son, Víctor Daniel, trapping people inside, in order to prevent people from fleeing with merchandise without paying for it.
 The management of the shopping center denied the charge.
 Paiva, his son and a security guard surrendered to the police and were formally charged.

 Aftermath

 On 5 December 2006, Juan Pío Paiva, Víctor Daniel Paiva and the security guard were convicted of involuntary manslaughter with a maximum penalty of five years in prison.
-The prosecution however was seeking a 25-year prison term.
+The prosecution, however, was seeking a 25-year prison term.
 As the verdict was read, angry survivors and family members of the deceased started a violent demonstration inside the courtroom, which later spread onto the streets of Asunción.
 The prosecution demanded a retrial.

 On 2 February 2008, a new court ruled that the trio committed negligent homicide.
 Juan Pío Paiva, president of the company, received a sentence of 12 years in prison.
-His son Víctor Daniel Paiva, present at the start of the fire, was sentenced to 10 years in jail.
+His son Víctor Daniel Paiva, present at the start of the fire, was sentenced to 10 years in prison.
 Security guard Daniel Areco, who closed the doors, was sentenced to five years in prison.
 Additionally, shareholder Humberto Casaccia, also present at the start of the fire, was sentenced to two-and-a-half years in prison for endangering people in the workplace.
 Architect Bernardo Ismachowiez, who both designed and built the complex, spent two years under house arrest for "dangerous activities in construction".
-Both Víctor Daniel and Juan Pío were released on probation in 2013 and 2014 respectively, after a ruling from the Court of Appeals decided they were to serve the remainder of the sentence in liberty for good behavior.
+Both Víctor Daniel and Juan Pío were released on probation in 2013 and 2014, respectively, after a ruling from the Court of Appeals decided they were to serve the remainder of the sentence in liberty for good behavior.

+Víctor Daniel Paiva died in 2020 owing to COVID-19 complications, and Juan Pío Paiva died in 2025 owing to diabetes.